Nobu McCarthy: Theater and independent film

-In 1976, six years after her divorce from David McCarthy, Nobu married William Cuthbert.
+Personal life

+In 1955, she married David McCarthy, with whom she had two children.
+They divorced in 1970.
+In 1976, she married William Cuthbert, though she kept McCarthy as her stage name.

 Death

 On April 6, 2002, McCarthy died at the age of 67 from a ruptured aortic aneurysm while she was on location in Brazil, filming Gaijin - Ama-me Como Sou.